6ce/Roblox-Streetball-Silent-Aim/README.md

 # Streetball-Silent-Aim:

-Due to the GUI not being ready yet, I've decided to just release the Aimbot for free now, GUI coming soon :).
+Originally when I first made this, I announced the release of a GUI for Streetball, due to the owner selling already released scripts, I've decided to distance myself from that & the GUI will most likely not be made, this repository will be edited if it indeed does.

 # Usage